 This is a questions we addressed in a previous post, but which we also examine further here.

 Almost any striking tool, from steel hammer to leather mallet, can be used to strike a chisel.
-The problem is that, unless one is either gentle or the handle of the chisel is reinforced, a steel or even brass hammer will eventually destroy the handle.
-The solution in the West in the last century has been to use a mallet made of wood, leather, rubber, or plastic instead to cushion the blow and preserve the handle.
+The problem is that, unless one is either gentle or the handle of the chisel is reinforced, a steel or even brass hammer will eventually destroy the chisel’s handle.
+The solution in the West has been to use a mallet made of wood, leather, rubber, or plastic instead to cushion the blow and preserve the handle.
 Let’s consider this for a moment.

-The purpose for striking a chisel with a hammer is to drive the chisel into and through the wood by cutting it, right?
-But a soft-faced wooden mallet deforms when it impacts the chisel cushioning the blow and wasting energy through this deformation as well as generated heat.
-It may also waste energy through air drag, as we discussed in the Part 2 of this series.
+The purpose of striking a chisel with a hammer is to drive the chisel into and through the wood by cutting it, right?
+But a soft-faced hammer/mallet, be it made of wood, plastic or rubber deforms when it impacts the chisel cushioning the blow and wasting energy through deformation and heat generation.
+It may also unnecessarily waste energy through air drag, as we discussed in the Part 2 of this series.
 Since energy is lost, more mallet strikes are necessary, wasting time.
 This is demonstrably counter-productive.

-Besides being relatively soft, a mallet is bulkier, slower to swing, has a huge face, and is therefore less precise than a smaller steel hammer.
+Besides being relatively soft, a fat-faced mallet is bulkier, slower to swing, and is therefore less precise than a slimmer steel hammer.
 While there may be some that are thrilled with cutting slowly and expending extra time and energy in the process of cutting a joint, most people want to cut as much wood as possible, as precisely as possible, in the shortest amount of time as possible, and with the least energy expenditure possible.
-But if a chisel handle is so fragile that one must sacrifice time and energy to keep it intact, then it is only logical to conclude that there is something wrong with the design of the chisel.
+But if a chisel handle is so fragile that one must expend extra time and energy to keep it intact, then it is only logical to conclude that there is something wrong with the design of the chisel.

 The Japanese are very serious about woodworking, as anyone who has gone to Kyoto or Nara and seen the ancient wooden temples there can attest.
-When it comes to chisel work, Japanese carpenters don’t tolerate such silly nonsense as a chisel that must be coddled, and quite early developed a wooden-handled chisel that can be struck hard with a steel hammer all day long without breaking.
+When it comes to chisel work, Japanese carpenters don’t tolerate such silly nonsense as a chisel that must be coddled, and so early-on Japanese craftsmen developed a wooden-handled chisel that can be struck hard with a steel hammer all day long without breaking.

-The excellent design of the Japanese chisel combined with the quality of steel, and the forging and heat treatment techniques used in manufacturing most Japanese chisels provides a tough cutting edge that stays sharper, longer, placing Japanese chisels at the very top of the evolutionary pyramid of chisels.
-As the Japanese are wont to do, they developed a hammer specifically for striking chisels.
+The excellent design of the Japanese chisel combined with the quality of steel, and the forging, lamination, and heat treatment techniques used in manufacturing most Japanese chisels provides a tough cutting edge that stays sharper longer, placing Japanese chisels at the very top of the evolutionary pyramid of chisels, IMHO.
+And as the Japanese are wont to do, they developed a hammer specifically for striking chisels.

-Most hammers intended for driving nails have a domed face which does not work well with Japanese chisels because it tends to dish out the end of the handle causing the hoop to loosen.
+Most hammers intended for driving nails have a domed face which does not work well with the wooden handles of Japanese chisels because it tends to dish in the end of the handle causing the hoop to loosen.
 This can even result in the handle cracking or splitting.
 A flat-faced hammer is much better.
-The Japanese double-faced genno has one face that is forged flat, for striking chisels, and an opposing domed face for driving nails or performing “kigoroshi.”
+The Japanese “ryouguchi” double-faced gennou has one face that is forged flat, for striking chisels, and an opposing domed face for driving nails or performing “kigoroshi.”

-And while one could grind the face of a Western claw hammer flat and use it to strike Japanese chisels without any problems, the gennou is a hammer that is designed specifically for striking chisels.
-In my opinion, it is a superior tool for the intended purpose.
+And while one absolutely could grind the face of a Western claw hammer flat and use it to strike Japanese chisels without any problems, the gennou is designed specifically for striking chisels.
+In your humble servant’s opinion, it is a superior tool for the intended purpose.